molily/molily.de/_posts/2017-07-20-android-browsers.md

 Tested version: 11.3.8.976<br>
 Download size: 20.15 MB

 UC Browser is hugely popular browser in emerging markets like China, India and Indonesia.
-It’s packed with features and add-ons.
+It’s packed with features.

 ### General usability

-When starting the app, it first asks for the **permission** to “make and manage phone calls”.
+When starting the app for the first time, it asks for the **permission** to “make and manage phone calls”.
 According to the welcome screen, this allows the app to use the operator name in order to improve the data saving.
-I’m not sure about the technical details here, so when in doubt, I do not permissions.
+I’m not sure about the technical details here, so when in doubt, I do not grant permissions.
 UC Browser is still able to operate.

 In a four-screen **tutorial**, UC browser quickly introduces its major features.
 On the fourth screen, you are able to opt out of the “UX Improvement Program”.
 There’s a quick link to their privacy policy with an explanation of the collected data.
 Transparency and asking for consent builds trust, nevertheless I’m opting out.

 Next, UC Browser asks for the **permission** to “access photos, media and files on the device”.
 UC Browser says it needs the permission “to start saving data”.
 Again I’m not fully sure what that means.
 It’s not explained why this permission is necessary.
-For reference, no other browser in this comparison has asked for any permissions on the first run.
+For reference, no other data-saving browser in this comparison asked for any permissions on the first run.

 After having started UC Browser, it installs a **Facebook bar** in your system-wide Android quick settings dropdown menu.
 I’m not using Facebook, so the first thing I do is to disable this feature.